NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 1. Commit an updated version of `quad_firmware.ino` and `remote_firmware.ino`.
 3. Include a file called `noise.txt` that lists these values:
     1. How quickly you are reading data from the IMU
-    2. Your ODR
+    2. The register name for each IMU configuration register you modified and the value you set it to (expressed using `|` and human-readable macros, not in binary or hex.)
-    3. Your ODR Ratio
+	3. Your ODR and ODR ratio.
-    4. The cutoff frequencies for the accelerometer and gyro filters.
+    3. The cutoff frequencies for the accelerometer and gyro filters.
-    5. The configuration values you used for the registers you medified (written using the macros.)

 Once you've committed everything, create a tag called "sensing-and-filtering" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Verify that it is visible on github.

 #### Demo your work:

-Demo your clean orientation measurements for me or the TA.
+1. Demo your clean orientation measurements for the TA.

-Here are the criteria:
+2. Complete the reflection for this lab: https://docs.google.com/forms/d/e/1FAIpQLSfB8XsDV8FtTZYO1mv3FZrd9mUs1hDlFvQxnfAK0K2zptTjxQ/viewform

+### Rubric

+Possible points: 10

+Check list

-1. Motors off, Quadcopter horizontal, your filter outputs should be zeros.
+1. Motors off, Quadcopter horizontal, your filter outputs should be zeros (1 point)
-2. Good phase alignment (Gyro zeros aligned with angle maxima)
-3. Minimal noise at high motor speeds.
+2. Moving the motors manually should show smooth output of the filter (1 point)
+3. Quick movement of the FCB should show quick response from filter output (1 point)
+4. Phase alignment should be good (gyro zero matches angle maxima/minima) (2 points)
+5. All of the above must hold at with motors at 75% throttle (5 points)

+You will lose one point for each day late your solution is.